Network Segmentation Design

 VLANs (Virtual LANs) are a logical grouping of devices in the same broadcast domain.
 VLANs are usually configured on switches by placing some interfaces into one broadcast domain and some interfaces into another.
 A VLAN can eliminate the need for expensive routers and isolate sensitive company data.
 In such cases, placing only those users who can have access to that data on a VLAN can reduce the chances of an outsider breaching security.
+Utilizing Network Segmentation best practices, you minimize the level of access to sensitive information for those applications, servers, and people who don’t need it, while enabling access and network benefits for those that do.

 Learn how a VLAN can protect data